 Inclusion of partial sensing and its details will be clearer once we have a common understanding of UE reception capability from the proposed conclusion 1 and start to make progress from the next meeting.

+Based on some further discussion over emails before the 2nd check point, the proposed conclusion 1 and proposal 1 have been updated as followed.

 Proposed conclusion 1